DSBhproject/Korg-Nanokontrol2-abstraction/README.md

    [korg.nanokontrol2 1]
 ## NOTE: It has only one creation argument: number port and it should match the number choose in midi setting dialog.
 ## NOTE: Else library is necessary to use it.
-## NOTE: // unnasigned buttons the "Loop", "Backward", and "Forward" buttons are currently unassigned.
+## NOTE: Unnasigned buttons the "Loop", "Backward", and "Forward" buttons are currently unassigned.
 When pressed, they flash yellow to indicate their availability for future functionality.
 ## NOTE: using multiple instances of [korg.nanokontrol2] is possible but without open the help patch.
 ## NOTE: Is neceessary to use the abs in conjunction with its respetive patch of the Korg Editor which is provided as well.
 ## NOTE: Ii is recommended that controller is in CC generic mode, you can ensure it by pressing CYCLE + SET MARKET when connecting the device.